California Gas Water Heater Ban: What You Need to Know

 Heat pump water heaters are the leading electric replacement for residential gas tanks.
 They work by pulling heat from surrounding air and transferring it to the water, the same refrigeration cycle as an air conditioner but in reverse.
 According to ENERGY STAR, a certified heat pump water heater uses up to 70% less electricity than a standard electric resistance water heater.

 Operating cost at current PG&E rates: A heat pump water heater uses approximately 1,000 to 1,200 kWh per year for a typical household.
 At PG&E’s current E-1 residential rate (33 cents per kWh at Tier 1, 41 cents per kWh at Tier 2, effective March 2026), that works out to $330 to $490 per year.
-Compared to a gas tank water heater at PG&E’s current $2.78 per therm rate ($550 to $700 per year), the heat pump saves $200 to $350 annually on operating cost.
+Compared to a gas tank water heater at PG&E’s current $2.78 per therm rate ($550 to $700 per year), the heat pump saves $200 to $350 annually in operating costs.

 The 120-volt plug-in option (new in 2026): Rheem and AO Smith now offer 120-volt plug-in heat pump water heaters that connect to a standard outlet.
 These eliminate the cost of a new dedicated 240-volt circuit, which previously added $500 to $1,500 to heat pump water heater installations in homes without an available breaker slot.
 The 120-volt models are priced comparably to 240-volt units.